Icikas Meskupas-Adomas

 Icikas Meskupas pseudonym Adomas (20 August 1907 – 13 March 1942) was a leader of the Lithuanian Komsomol and Communist Party in interwar Lithuania.
 He was elected to the People's Seimas and the Supreme Soviet of the Soviet Union.
 He became the second secretary of the party in February 1941.
 For his communist activities, he was arrested and imprisoned several times by Lithuania and once by Nazi Germany.
-During World War II, he joined Soviet partisans and was killed in a shootout with Lithuanian police.
+During World War II, he joined the Soviet partisans and was killed in a shootout with the Lithuanian police.

 Early life

 Meskupas was born in Ukmergė, then part of the Russian Empire, to a family of a Lithuanian Jewish tailor.
 Two of his uncles were active in the communist movement and he joined the Lithuanian Komsomol in late 1924 while still a high school student.
 At the time, the Communist Party and various communist activities were outlawed in Lithuania.
 In 1926, he graduation from the Jewish Gymnasium in Ukmergė and enrolled at the University of Kaunas studying to become a math teacher.
 After the coup of December 1926, many communists were arrested.
 Meskupas became a member of the central committee of Kaunas city and a secretary of Kaunas county Komsomol.

 In October 1928, the 10th anniversary of the October Revolution, Lithuanian intelligence arrested several Komsomol members including Meskupas.
 He was tried in February 1929 and sentenced to eight years in prison, but the sentence was reduced to two years as he was still a minor.
-There were many communists imprisoned in Kaunas Prison.
+There were many other communists imprisoned in Kaunas Prison.
 It was here that Meskupas obtained his informal communist education and read classical communist texts, including The Communist Manifesto, The State and Revolution, and Capital, Volume I.